12 June 2023

 2. It’s cost-effective

-LTL freight rates are just a fraction of what a TL would cost.
+LTL freight rates are just a fraction of what a truckload would cost.
 With LTL, you only pay for the space you’re occupying and avoid the high costs of TL.

 LTL freight shipping is one way to deliver your products at lower costs.
 Give your business the upper hand by choosing a freight option that works for your shipping needs.